MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-reporting-services.md

 ## Firewall

-If you're accessing the report server from a remote computer, make sure you configured any firewall rules if there's a firewall present.
+If you're accessing the report server from a remote computer and there's a firewall present, make sure you configured any firewall rules.

-Open up the TCP port that you configured for your web service URL and web portal URL.
+Open the TCP port that you configured for your web service URL and web portal URL.
 By default, these URLs are configured on TCP port 80.

 ## Configure other features

 You might need to configure other features for better report access and usability.
-You can configure integration with the Power BI service so you can pin report items to a Power BI dashboard.
+You can configure integration with the Power BI service so that you can pin report items to a Power BI dashboard.
 For more information, see [Power BI Report Server Integration (Configuration Manager)](power-bi-report-server-integration-configuration-manager.md).

 To configure email for subscriptions processing, see [Email settings in SSRS native mode](e-mail-settings-reporting-services-native-mode-configuration-manager.md) and [Email delivery in Reporting Services](../subscriptions/e-mail-delivery-in-reporting-services.md).

-You can also set up the web portal so you can access and manage reports from a remote computer.
+You can also set up the web portal so that you can access and manage reports from a remote computer.
 For more information, see [Configure a firewall for report server access](../report-server/configure-a-firewall-for-report-server-access.md) and [Configure a report server for remote administration](../report-server/configure-a-report-server-for-remote-administration.md).

 ## Related content